testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 {% endhighlight %}

+Microsoft anticipated only a limited number of custom combination using Invoke-Obfuscation.
+Take your time and do more complex custom combinations.
+Keeping in mind to not break the limit.

 <b>4.
 Suspicious key words</b><br/>
 It is well known that some powershell arguments were abused in the last years ...
 If you are working as a blue teamer, I am pretty sure you know which are these "widely used" arguments in attacks: